Polanyi potential theory: Criticism

 Polanyi's model of adsorption was met with much criticism for several decades after publication years.

-His simplistic model for determining adsorption was formed during the time of the discovery of Debye's fixed dipoles, Bohr's atomic model, and well as the developing theory of intermolecular forces and electrostatic forces by key figures in the chemistry world including W.H.
+His simplistic model for determining adsorption was formed during the time of the discovery of Peter Debye's fixed dipoles, Niels Bohr's atomic model, and well as the developing theory of intermolecular forces and electrostatic forces by key figures in the chemistry world including W.H.
 Bragg, W.L.
 Bragg, and Willem Hendrik Keesom.

 Opponents of his model claimed that Polanyi's theory did not take into account these emerging theories.
 Criticism included that the model did not take into account the electrical interactions of the gas and the surface, and that the presence of other molecules would screen off the attraction of the gas to the surface.
-Polanyi's model was furthermore put under scrutiny following the experimental claims of Irving Langmuir from 1916 to 1918 through whose research would eventually win the Nobel Prize in 1932.
+Polanyi's model was furthermore put under scrutiny following the adsorption model of Irving Langmuir from 1916 to 1918 through whose research would eventually win the Nobel Prize in Chemistry in 1932.

 However, Polanyi was not able to participate in many of these discussions because he served as a medical officer for the Austro-Hungarian army in the Serbian front during World War I. Polanyi wrote about this experience saying:

 I myself was protected for a while against any knowledge of these developments by serving as a medical officer in the Austro-Hungarian Army from August 1914 to October 1918, and by the subsequent revolutions and counter revolutions that lasted until the end of 1919.
 Members of less-well-informed circles elsewhere continued to be impressed for some time by the simplicity of my theory and its wide experimental verifications.